Living in Atlanta, Georgia

 Who Lives Here

-Atlanta’s core city is home to roughly half a million residents and sits at the heart of a metro region of more than six million people.
-The population has grown steadily over the last decade, driven by both domestic and international in-migration.
+Atlanta's core city is home to roughly half a million residents and sits at the heart of a metro region of more than six million people, one of the fastest-growing metro areas in the country.
+That growth is driven by both domestic and international in-migration, which keeps the housing market and job market moving quickly.

 • Median age is in the mid-30s, reflecting a large working-age and early-career population.